 The Long Shutter Project is an extension of my photography designed to give back.
 The goal is to build a body of work that benefits causes important to me.
 In 2016, my best friend, Nate, passed away from complications caused by muscular dystrophy.
 Nate developed the condition as a kid but refused to let it slow him down.
 He lived every day to the fullest and left an impact on everyone he met.
 Long before his unexpected passing, the Long Shutter Project idea was born because of Nate.
 In his honor, the first branch of the Long Shutter Project, the Earth Forms Collection, benefits the Muscular Dystrophy Association.

 The Earth Forms Collection is currently the lone branch of the Long Shutter Project.
 I expect to expand the project to benefit additional causes beyond the MDA in the future as well as grow the Earth Forms Collection.
 A lot of thought goes into everything involving the Long Shutter Project to ensure it's maintained properly and contains high-quality work.
 Future expansions may take time but to stay up to date on the latest Long Shutter Project news please subscribe to my monthly newsletter or follow me on Facebook or Instagram.

 Earth Forms Collection

-25% of every photo sold from the "Earth Forms" collection will be donated to the Muscular Dystrophy Association.
-The MDA logo is a link to my personal donation page where you can read about why I chose to partner with the MDA as well as donate directly to the cause.
+10% of every piece sold from the "Earth Forms" collection will be donated to the Muscular Dystrophy Association.
+To learn more about why I've chosen to work with the MDA or to donate directly to the cause, click their logo above.